darrenrjones/PDXhvac/README.md

 # PDX Hvac Usage Report

-Make a call to [DarkSky.net](www.DarkSky.net) API with PDX coordinates.
+Make a call to [Dark Sky API](http://www.DarkSky.net) API with PDX coordinates.
 Select the month and it will make the request and return how many times PDX turned on the heat and/or AC for that given month in 2018.

 Example call:
 https://api.darksky.net/forecast/3fb92e5379153ca5c71c720e44c31167/37.8267,-122.4233